dazuma/toys/toys-core/README.md

 Notice that we did not create a `tool` block, but instead set up description, flags, and functionality directly in the configuration block.
 This configures the "root tool", i.e. what happens when you run the executable without passing a tool name to it.
-(Note, it's legal to do this in Toys as well, by setting functionality at the "top level" of a `.toys.rb` file without including any `tool` block.)
+(In fact, it's legal to do this in Toys as well, by setting functionality at the "top level" of a `.toys.rb` file without including any `tool` block.)